 In late 2007 Doug Anderson wrote to say, "Just picked up the proverbial barn find.
 Original owner bought it to plow his driveway.
 I picked it up for $3,000.
 It is 100% original except for the top, plow, and winch.
 The serial number is 57348 57547 which according to the CJ-3B Serial Number and Engine Number List was the last one off the line in 1959.
 The engine number is 4J236702.
 I am in Peninsula, Ohio which is about halfway between Cleveland and Akron."

 Along with some photos, Doug sent some documentation saved by the Dettmer family who had owned the Jeep since 1960.
 An original hand-typed letter from Willys Motors (12K GIF) recommends Autolite A-7 or Chmpion J-8 sparkplugs, and promises to send a replacement owner's manual by parcel post.
 The letter cost 4 cents to mail, and is signed by Richard Hobbs, Manager of Technical Publications.

 The Ohio Certificate of Title (200K GIF) shows the license plates were replaced annually until the state switched to license plate stickers in the 1980's.
 (The Jeep was regsitered until 2004.)
 The title also shows the vehicle was purchased from Bliss Motor Sales in New Castle, Pennsylvania in 1960.
-That dealer is not mentioned in the Willys Dealership Project -- anybody have more information on Bliss Motor Sales?
+Anybody have more information on Bliss Motor Sales?
 Doug says that the Meyer snowplow, Belleview 6000-pound winch and Warn locking hubs on the Jeep were all installed by the dealer.

 There was also a copy of the orange version of the "World's Most Useful Vehicle" brochure, so this would confirm it was still current in the early 1960s.